Driving licence in the United Kingdom: History

 The same changes apply to all versions of the Northern Ireland driving licence, excluding the Union Flag and Royal Coat of Arms.

 The UK started to develop digital driving licences in 2016.
-In January 2025, the government announced that they were starting to issue digital driving licences, which will be available to military veterans in the first instance.
+In January 2025, the government announced that they were starting to issue digital driving licences.
 The digital version of the licence will be held within a GOV.UK wallet installed on a mobile phone.

 Driver numbers

 Great Britain

 Each licence holder in England, Scotland and Wales has a unique driver number, which is 18 characters long.
 The characters are constructed in the following way: